 - how the work is organized

-- how the management of occupational safety and health issues is organized.
+- how the management of safety and health issues is organized.

 Key content: the aspects of the working conditions that need improving and their correction.

 The action program must contain:

 - a description of the work and working conditions and their impact on the safety and health of the workers

 - a description of what aspects of the working conditions need to be improved

 - the responsibilities and authority of employers and supervisors in safety and health matters

 - the obligations, responsibilities, and rights of workers in safety and health matters

 - a presentation of the safety and health organization (e.g., people belonging to it and their duties)